wzhang1079/sample/README.md

 # sample
-<p>Most of the algorithms described in the class expects input as a vector.
-However, the reviews are natural language text of varying number of words.
-So the first step would be to convert this varying length movie review to a fixed length vector representation.
+<p>Design of a sentiment classifier for classifying the sentiment of the reviews in IMDB dataset.
+This is a Natural Language Processing (NLP) task where the input is a natural language text and output is the sentiment label.
 We will consider vectorizing the natural language text into binary bag-of-words representation
 <p>We used the F1-measure as the evaluation metric.
 Using scikit-learn library in python, we trained Naive Bayes, Decision Trees, and Linear SVM for this task.